projectcontour/contour/design/gateway-apis-implementation.md

 The output of this watcher is both Envoy configuration, and a list of kind/name/namespace details for Routes to watch.

-Contour will only update the `status` of Gateway objects.
+Contour will update the `status` of HTTPRoute and TLSRoute objects.
+Contour will also be responsible for updating Gateway status if the gateway controller is implemented as part of Contour.

 ### HTTPRoute
 Contour will watch all HTTPRoute objects, and filter for entries as per the spec.